afewell/ovathetap/README.md

 - Open VS Code.
 - Press cmd+shift+P to open the Command Palette and run Extensions: Install from VSIX....
 - Select the extension file tanzu-vscode-extension.vsix which is located in the ~/Downloads directory.
-- Install the following extensions from VS Code Marketplace:
+- The following extensions should have been installed automatically, check installed extensions to verify each of these are installed:
   - Debugger for Java
   - Language Support for Java(™) by Red Hat
   - YAML